All Episodes

 You make sure.

-Just the point is they want Trump's credibility, his person, whatever it is that's attracting people, they want it damaged tonight.
+The point is, they want Trump's credibility, his personality, whatever it is that's attracting people.

-Because that indicates it's proof positive that Trump is not part of the cabal that is uh running the Republican Party.
+Because that indicates it's proof positive that Trump is not part of the cabal that is running the Republican Party.

 On the Jeb Bush apology, I mean, it's right here to political magazine.

-How Jeb and the GOP got Trumped.
+Glenn Thrush has a piece, how Jeb and the GOP got trumped.

 But that headline doesn't tell you at all what's in this story.

-Jeb Bush talking to some operatives.
+Second page, paragraph, Jeb Bush talking to some operatives.

 Seriously, what's this guy's problem?